Tuesday, October 30, 2007

 Africans Less intelligent than Europeans?

+I send out regular emails about the issues we're discussing.
+If you would like to be included on the mailing list, please send me a note on markgaya@villagevolunteers.org.
 Your email address will only be held by Village Volunteers and will be used for the purpose of administering this blog site.
 Village Volunteers may also contact you to further inquire about issues raised in mails posted to the blog.